 You must not miss the chance to visit the Tsim Sha Tsui Promenade where your gaze will be drawn south to the dramatic topographical and architectural spectacle that is the Hong Kong Island skyline towering over the busy waters of Victoria Harbour.

-42,000 runners participating in the Marathon and the Half Marathon races will start at Nathan Road (outside The Mira, Hong Kong) on the 17 February 2019.
+Runners participating in the Marathon and the Half Marathon races will start at Nathan Road (outside The Mira, Hong Kong) on the 24 October 2021.

 Causeway Bay (Finish Area, the same goal of the 74,000 runners!)
 Causeway Bay is famous for its boutiques, department stores and restaurants, and is one of the busiest shopping areas in Asia, where you can find the trendiest fashion and the most delicious cuisine in Asia.